Ali-Rockaya/Sumo_intersection_catalog/README.md

 ![Intersection naming convention](Images/intersection_naming.png)

 # Acknowledgements
-If you found this repository useful, please cite one of our relevant papers (e.g., 10.1109/TITS.2023.3303680) and add short acknowledgement to your paper, e.g.: "We acknolwedge the SUMO network created by BME Traffic Lab, www.traffic.bme.hu"
+If you found this repository useful, cite our paper in your related publication: https://doi.org/10.1109/ACCESS.2023.3284316 And please give us this short acknowledgment in your publication: "We acknowledge the SUMO network created by BME Traffic Lab, www.traffic.bme.hu"

 # Examples